amytee252/Keystrokes_NN/README.md

 ## Background

-In 2009, Killourhy and Maxion published a paper titled 'Comparing Anomaly-Detection Algorithms for Keystroke Dynamics'[1], which analysises typing rhythms to verify the identity of the person producing the keystrokes.
+In 2009, Killourhy and Maxion published a paper titled 'Comparing Anomaly-Detection Algorithms for Keystroke Dynamics' [1], which analysises typing rhythms to verify the identity of the person producing the keystrokes.
 It offers the potential to improve password-based authentication methods by introducing a biometric component, which could allow for the detection of imposters.
 The paper performs an analysis of various of various anomoly-detection algorithms using the same keystroke-dynamics data set.

 It is believed that by looking at a user's behaviour as they type a password, you can identify imposters (external or internal) just by looking at their keyboard actions.
 It is possible to create a machine learning (ML) model which is capable of recognising whether the password entered is actually by user based on their keystrokes.
 This concept falls into the class of anomaly detection as it is the identification of events which differ from the rest of the data.
 It is expected that genuine login attempts by the same user will be similar to other login attempts by the same user, but attempts by an imposter will register as an outlier.

-What is being performed can be classed as One Class Classification (OOC) for anomaly detection.
+What is being performed here, can be classed as One Class Classification (OOC) for anomaly detection.
 Anomalies are rare examples (imposters) that do not fit with the rest of the data.
 The aim is to build an algorithm that attempts to model 'normal' examples in order to then classify new examples as either normal or abnormal (anomaly).
 The aim of the model is to fit a model on normal data, and predict whether new data is normal or an anomaly.

 ### Dataset

-The dataset used in the aforementioned paper is from 51 subjects typing 400 passwords each.
+The dataset used in the aforementioned paper is from 51 subjects (users) typing 400 passwords each.
 The same password is typed by all subjects.
 The password, `.tie5Roanl` is a 10-character password containing letters, numbers, and punctuation.
-In subsequent years, this dataset has been referred to as the DSL2009 benchmark dataset, and will be referred to as such here.
+In subsequent years, this dataset has been referred to as the DSL2009 benchmark dataset [2], and will be referred to as such here.
 It is worth noting, that nowadays, when users are asked to generate a password, it is now common to include a special character, e.g. '$', '%', '#' etc.

 The data was collected as follows: A laptop was set up with an external keyboard, and a Windows application was developed that prompts the subject to type the password.
 The application displayed the password in a screen with a text-entry field.
 The subject must type the password correctly and then press enter.
 If any errors are detected, the user is asked to re-type the password.
 The subject must type the password correctly 50 times to complete a data-collection session.
 Each subject completed 8 data-collection sessions, for a total of 400 password-typing samples.
 There was at least a day between sessions to capture day-to-day variation between each subject's typing.

 Whenever a subject presses or releases a key, the application records the event (i.e keydown or keyup).
-An external reference clock with an accuracy of $\pm$200 microsecons was used.
+An external reference clock with an accuracy of $`\pm`$200 microsecons was used.

 The subjects consisted of 30 males and 21 females.
 8 were left-handed, and 43 were right-handed.
 The median age froup was 31-40, the youngest was 18-20 and the oldest was 61-70.
 The subject's sessions took between 1.25 - 11 minutes, which the median session taking 3 minutes.